jagadee93/cinemania/README.md

 - Node.js: JavaScript runtime environment for server-side development.
 - JSON Web Tokens (JWT): Used for secure authentication and authorization.
 - bcrypt.js: Library for hashing and securely storing user passwords.
-- Bootstrap: CSS framework for responsive and visually appealing designs.

 ## Getting Started